10 Must Capture Moments on the Day Your Baby is Born

 After a marathon of labor you will get the biggest reward of all.
 Meeting your baby for the very first time.

-Many, many cute and emotive photos will be taken this day and revisited for years to come.
+Many, many beautiful, powerful, and emotive photos will be taken this day and revisited for years to come.

 To help you get the absolute best photos on this magical day for your family I have put together a list of the must have moments and tips that will help tell your birth story.

 PRO TIP: Parents are emotionally and physically immersed in this experience.
 To ensure that you get ALL the photos you want It is always a great idea to have a designated photographer and it’s best if it’s not the partner.
-I created a super cool and printable cheat sheet download that you can keep with you and print for your designated photographer.
-You can get it at the end of this post :)
+Hiring a doula to accompany you in labor and birth not only helps you ride the experience of labor but many doulas take photos.
+Have your birth doula check out Photo Lessons For Doulas.

 Think about who will be in the room already.
 Can they be in charge of taking photos?